OutSystems/docs-product/src/develop/ui/patterns/web/navigation/navigationbar.md

 # Navigation Bar

-You can use the Navigation Bar UI Pattern to organize the content and enable quick navigation through an application with vertically stacked links.
-These stacked links can be displayed with different hierarchy levels.

-You use this pattern when the user needs to navigate through an application's main sections while maintaining the ability to browse to another subsection quickly.
+You can use the Navigation Bar UI Pattern to organize content and enable the user to navigate their way around your app using hyperlinks.
+You use this pattern when the user needs to navigate through an application's main sections while maintaining the ability to browse to another subsection.

 ![](images/navigationbar-image-7.png)